Oakdale Car Accident and Personal Injury Lawyer

 - Medical Expenses: A personal injury case generally involves compensation for medical expenses, including both costs of past and future medical care related to the accident.
 Future projected medical expenses may include psychological treatment, nursing, or other long-term care if the incident caused permanent disability.

 - Lost Wages: Injuries suffered in an accident often require time away from work to recover from.
 Wage loss, including any wages that would have been earned over the remainder of the injured person’s lifetime, can be substantial.
-This is especially true for those with permanent injuries or disability.
+This is especially true for those with permanent injuries or disabilities.
 Expert testimony from a medical provider and economist may be necessary to establish the value of future lost wages.

 - Pain and Suffering: Damages for pain and suffering refer to the emotional anguish and physical pain caused by a collision.
-Determining the value of such damages are subjective since each individual has a different pain threshold.
+Determining the value of such damages is subjective since each individual has a different pain threshold.

 - Punitive Damages: In California, punitive damages are awarded under specific circumstances.
-Unlike economic and noneconomic damages, punitive damages are intended to punish the wrongdoer.
+Unlike economic and non-economic damages, punitive damages are intended to punish the wrongdoer.
 These are generally awarded at the discretion of the judge or the jury.
 They are usually available in cases involving egregious acts such as driving under the influence.

 Specific factors may affect the value of a personal injury claim.
 To learn what these are, watch the below video.
 If you have questions about your case, reach out to an experienced Oakdale auto accident attorney.Who Pays for a Personal Injury Claim?

 The focus of insurance companies is on their bottom line.
 This means they want to pay out as little as possible for claims or even deny them altogether.
 Insurance claims adjusters may do so by using tactics to dispute liability for a case.
-In such cases, you deserve to have an experienced Oakdale car accident lawyer who is focused on your best interests.
+In such cases, you deserve to have an experienced Oakdale car accident lawyer focused on your best interests.
 An attorney has the skills and experience needed to build your case, negotiate with insurance companies, and take your case to trial, if necessary.Is There a Time Limit for Personal Injury Claims?

 The statute of limitations enforces a strict time limit for which a personal injury claim must be filed.
 Each state has different deadlines.
 Under California Code of Civil Procedure Section 335.1, an injured person has two years to take legal action against a negligent party for an accident.
 If a case involves negligence on the part of a government entity, a personal injury lawsuit must be filed within 180 days or six months from the date of the incident.
 This is by California Government Code Section 911.2.
 Filing a claim after the deadline may result in the case being dismissed by the court, and the right to recover compensation may be lost.How Much Does It Cost to Hire a Lawyer?